fetchai/agents-aea/docs/weather-skills.md

 aea add skill weather_station_ledger
 ```

-### Create the weather client (ledger version):
+### Create the weather client (ledger version)

-In another terminal, create the AEA that will query the weather station
+In another terminal, create the AEA that will query the weather station.

 ``` bash
 aea create my_weather_client